Sangat21/Ecommerce-Website/README.md

 # Ecommerce Website

-This project was part of a course on LinkedIn called "Learning React for Beginners"
+This project was part of a course on LinkedIn called "React for Web Designers"

 There are three files in this repo: